selvaradov/ppe-notes/README.md

 Most of these are handwritten, and have been scanned then converted to .md format using the excellent [OneNote2MarkDown](https://github.com/theohbrothers/ConvertOneNote2MarkDown) script.
 Out of an abundance of courtesy for copyright, I've omitted the PDFs of lecture slides and problem sheets, though where easy to do so I've left in the syllabi and reading lists to be cross-referenced with my notes.
 The folder structure may vary between subdirectories.

 For my Anki flashcards, see [PPE flashcards](https://github.com/selvaradov/ppe-flashcards).
-For tutorial essays and Finals revision materials, see [my website](https://selvaradov.net/academic).
+For tutorial essays, see [my website](https://selvaradov.net/academic), where I also have a [repository](https://selvaradov.net/revision) of all my revision materials..

 ## Contents
 ### Year 1